NixOS/rfcs/rfcs/0045-deprecate-url-syntax.md

 have any special support that would make the difference useful.
 Moreover, using variable expansion in URLs requires some URLs to be quoted strings anyway.
 So the most consistent approach is to always use quoted strings to represent URLs.
+Additionally, a semicolon immediately after the URL can be mistaken for a part of URL by language-agnostic tools such as terminal emulators.

 In case of future breaking changes in the Nix syntax, it would be nice to make the `x:x` snippet parse to the identity function, and not to an URL.
 Tools